neoocm/PlatformStories.github.io/_posts/2016-9-30-create-task.md

     python-dev
 ```

 We instruct Docker to place the contents of [bin](https://github.com/PlatformStories/create-task/tree/master/hello-gbdx/hello-gbdx-build/bin) into the image root directory.
-Add the following line to the end of *DockerFile*:
+Add the following line to the end of Dockerfile:

 ```bash
 # Add all scripts in bin to the image root directory